spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 Find the original template in the core `/vendor/spryker/spryker-shop/...` and check what selectors are used in `{% block eventTracker %}`, adjust the block code in your project templates when needed.

-//TODO: example will be helpful here.
+// TODO (@supproduction): example will be helpful here.

-### Update site's agreement text
+### Update website agreement text

-You should update the site agreement text and ask for user consent to have their interactions with the site tracked and sent to Algolia.
+You should update the website agreement text and ask for user consent to have their interactions with the website tracked and sent to Algolia.

 ### Test it